purveshsune/Scraping-HTML-Data-with-BeautifulSoup/README.md

 # Scraping-HTML-Data-with-BeautifulSoup

 We provide two files for this assignment.
-One is a sample file where we give you the sum for your testing and the other is the actual data you need to process for the assignment.
+One is a sample file where we give you the sum for your testing and the other is the actual data you need to process for the project.

 •	Sample data: http://py4e-data.dr-chuck.net/comments_42.html (Sum=2553)